michieltjampens/dcafs/docs/streammanager.md

 **Add new streams**

 * `ss:addtcp,id,ip:port` Add a TCP stream to xml and try to connect
+* `ss:addtcpserver,id,port` Add a TCP server stream to xml and start it
 * `ss:addudp,id,ip:port` Add a UDP stream to xml and try to connect
 * `ss:addserial,id,port,baudrate` Add a serial stream to xml and try to connect
 * `ss:addlocal,id,source` Add a internal stream that handles internal data